voxie/training-modules/Module-02.md

 Create a simple PHP application **that does not use an existing framework or 3rd party libraries** and has the characteristics listed below.

 **Note that this execrcise should be kept as simple as possible, do not develop beyond the feature requirements below.**

+> Before you begin building this web application, take a minute to setup [Foundry](https://gitlab.indatus.com/core-products/foundry) and add a new site to `settings.yaml`.
+Foundry is our local development environment for building web applications at Indatus.
+Request access to the repository and follow the README for getting setup.
+Foundry is a homegrown virtual environment that uses [Vagrant](http://vagrantup.com) under the hood.
+This [Laracasts](https://laracasts.com/lessons/vagrant-simplified) episode is a good primer on Vagrant and VirtualBox.
+Ask one of the other devs for help getting it setup.

 1. Uses the MVC design pattern (limit to 1 model and 1 controller for simplicity)
 2. Uses a namespace